 When a block of bitcoin is successfully mined, the bitcoin miner receives a block reward – essentially a BTC payment.
 However, the bitcoin halving process follows cryptocurrency economic theory.
 As bitcoin has a finite amount and its supply is reduced over time, the price of bitcoin can be kept ‘stable’ and deflationary by reducing the overall supply – this is why bitcoin halving exists.

-Currently, 12.5 bitcoins are rewarded to miners per block.
-However, this will decrease to 6.25 BTC per block after the bitcoin-halving event in 2020.
+The most recent bitcoin-halving event occurred on the 11th May 2020, after block 630,000 was mined.
+Beforehand, 12.5 bitcoins were rewarded to miners per block.
+However, this decreased to 6.25 BTC per block after the bitcoin-halving event in 2020.

 Bitcoin halving has occurred twice before.
 First in 2012, where the reward per block dropped from 50 to 25 bitcoins.
 Following this, another halving occurred in 2016, where the reward per block dropped from 25 to 12.5 bitcoins.
 See below for a more detailed explanation into the history of bitcoin halving and predictions for the future.